Keyboard shortcuts

 VariableUsed byRequiredPurpose

-PULSE_DATA_DIR is the only PULSE_* environment variable today.
-The Makefile auto-loads a repo-root .env file so you can keep it (and any future env vars) there for development.
+PULSE_DATA_DIR is the only required PULSE_* environment variable.
+The Makefile auto-loads a repo-root .env file so you can keep these (and any future env vars) there for development.

-When embedding the library, you can bypass the env var entirely by passing pulse.Options{DataDir: "/path"} or pulse.Options{FS: myFs}.
+When embedding the library, you can bypass the env vars entirely by passing pulse.Options{DataDir: "/path"}, pulse.Options{ImportsDir, ImportTTL, LabelTablesDir, FS: myFs} etc. — see pulse.New & Options.

 --json envelope